 Coronavirus updates: The Daily’s ongoing coverage

-We’ve compiled a comprehensive page with regularly updated information on how Northwestern and Evanston are responding to the international outbreak of COVID-19, also known as the novel coronavirus.
+We’ve compiled a comprehensive page with regularly updated information on how Northwestern and Evanston are responding to the international outbreak of COVID-19, the disease caused by the novel coronavirus.

 If you have questions let us know here and if you want to share information about other developments or cancelations at Northwestern or throughout Evanston related to COVID-19, please reach out to us at campus@dailynorthwestern.com or through our Facebook, Twitter or our anonymous tip form.